UniTime/unitime-doc/add-course-offering.md

 * **Funding Department**
 	* The department funding the classes for this course if they are funded by a department other than the department which is funding the subject area.
 		* This column is not visible by default.
-To enable this column the unitime.courses.funding_departments_enabled application property must be set to true.
+To enable this column the `unitime.courses.funding_departments_enabled` application property must be set to `true`.

 * **Wait-Listing**
-	* Set whether wait-listing for the instructional offering follows the default wait-listing value set via the unitime.offering.waitListDefault application property or is Enabled or Disabled.
+	* Set whether wait-listing for the instructional offering follows the default wait-listing value set via the `unitime.offering.waitListDefault` application property or is Enabled or Disabled.

 * **Prohibited Overrides**
 	* If there are override types defined, it is possible to mark which of the override types students are prohibited from requesting for the course offering.
 See [Override Types](override-types) page for more details.